-The Department of Mechanical Engineering at Virginia Tech invites applications for seven faculty positions in the general areas listed below.
-These tenure-track or tenured positions could be filled at the Assistant, Associate, or Full Professor level as designated below.
-Exceptional candidates will be considered for named professorships.
+The Department of Mechanical Engineering at Virginia Tech invites applications for the following positions in the areas listed below.

 - Program Coordinator – National Capital Region: The Program Coordinator is in charge of meeting and surpassing the goals and objectives for the educational programs offered by the Mechanical Engineering department in Northern Virginia.
 This is accomplished by ensuring that all activities and functions for a designated program be completed in accordance with stated priorities, time limitations, funding limitations, and/or other specifications.
 Sample responsibilities include but are not limited to, assistance to advertising, marketing, and outreach for a graduate program which is an extension of the Main Campus offerings, assistance to initiate a successful program, development of publicity material for the program, coordination with main campus and NCR staff for course offerings and scheduling of distance learning classrooms, coordination of the program with other College of Engineering programs and liaisons at NCR, coordination with other Virginia Tech units such as Alumni Office, office of the Dean and other departments at NCR as necessary, establishing a communication approach for prompt responses to inquiries about the program, services for guidance and advising to enrolled students and assistance for a variety of functions such as registration, developing program of study, creating/matching links to faculty and advisers (at both NCR and Blacksburg Campuses), organizing/processing thesis and dissertation applications, and academic procedural advising and counseling, among others.